EugeneDraitsev/telegram-bot-app/README.md

-Bot for telegram, who can get images from google search
+Bot for telegram, who can get images from google search and some local stuffs Please, use NodeJS version above 4.3 to launch this app.
+Also you need install [https://github.com/yarnpkg/yarn]yarn and [https://serverless.com/]serverless globally

-Node.js 4.0 / Express 4.2

-Please, use [io.js ](https://iojs.org/en/index.html) or NodeJS version above 4.0 to launch this app.

 ![4zANq1zfq06J29.jpg](https://bitbucket.org/repo/rzr4zd/images/2727664699-4zANq1zfq06J29.jpg)